 \subsection{Agent Reporting}

 The ability of the NART to report is analysed through the $ETR$ and $EART$ metrics.
-While the baseline approach does not account for cooperation, opportunistic data exchanges may occur if the link between two agents meets the communication requirements, which is reflected in both reporting metrics.
+While the Baseline A approach does not account for cooperation, opportunistic data exchanges may occur if the link between two agents meets the communication requirements, which is reflected in both reporting metrics.
 The cooperative approaches tested in S-EE, MUG, and both M-EE use cases account for both planned and opportunistic cooperation.

-Fig. \ref{ETR_metric} and Fig. \ref{EART_metric} confirm that all cooperative approaches outperformed the baseline regarding agent reporting.
-The majority of the baseline tests did not result in any reporting opportunity.
+Fig. \ref{ETR_metric} and Fig. \ref{EART_metric} confirm that all cooperative approaches outperformed the Baseline A regarding agent reporting.
+The majority of the Baseline A tests did not result in any reporting opportunity.
 The respective $EART$ results are thus equal to the mission length.

-The comparison between cooperation strategies with mobile agents, and particularly M-EE2, highlights the impact of prior environment knowledge on reducing the variability in the results of this metric.
-The MUG use case verified consistent reporting in both environments, albeit at a lower level than the M-EE use cases.
+The comparison between cooperation strategies using mobile agents, and particularly M-EE2, demonstrates the impact of prior environment knowledge on reducing the variability in the results of this metric.
+The MUG use case verified consistent reporting in both environments, albeit at a lower level than the M-EE use cases and Baseline B.